extend-chrome/jest-chrome/README.md

 }
 ```

-Then in the setup file we will assign the mocked `chrome` object
+Use the setup file to assign the mocked `chrome` object to the
-to the global object:
+`global` object:

 ```javascript
 // jest.setup.js